medbouya/movie-rest-api/README.md

 ## Instructions for common oprations
 You can access the movies list by going to: http://localhost:8000/api/movies.
 This same URL allows you to add new entries to the database.
 You can filter movies by year by clicking on the filters button at the top right.

 To access comments, go to the following link: http://localhost:8000/api/comments.
 You can add new comments on the same link.
-In order to filter comments by movie, append the movie id to the comments URL (i.e. http://localhost:8000/api/comments/1)
+In order to filter comments by movie, append the movie id to the comments URL (i.e. http://localhost:8000/api/comments/1) or use the filter button directly in the top right corner.

 ## Unit tests
 `test.py` in movies/ folder contains all unit tests.